-If you are a visitor and are only planning to spend a short period of time in Tana, this list and respective links might be useful:
+If you are a visitor and are only planning to spend a short period of time in Tana, here are places to visit that I recommend.

 - Tsimbazaza Botanical and Zoological Park (in Tana): in my last blogpost, I wrote an article about this park, which is situated in the city of Antananarivo.
-Here is its facebook page: https://www.facebook.com/tsimbazazoo/
+Visit on Facebook.

 - Lemurs Park (25km from Tana): This 5-hectare estate, bordered by the Katsaoka River, currently hosts 7 species of lemurs from different regions of Madagascar, but also other key species of Malagasy fauna and flora.
-Here is their website: https://www.lemurspark.com/
+Visit their website.

 Nahampoana Reserve, Fort Dauphin (or “Tolagnaro” in Malagasy)